 What began as a Star Wars-centric pop-up is now an all-inclusive geek hangout.
 Located in Hollywood, Scum &Villainy Cantina is a cosplay-friendly bar with themed drinks like Wretched Blue Milk and Scoundrel's Delight, with nerdy events that range from podcast recordings to karaoke nights.
 Wednesdays are dedicated to Geeks Who Drink Pub Trivia.
 There's no cover to play or just hang.

-Cinespia's screening of the classic Audrey Hepburn vehicle Roman Holiday is a formal affair inside one of the city's grand old movie palaces.
+Cinespia presents a Valentine's Day screening of True Romance in one of the city's grand old movie palaces.
 The Los Angeles Theatre was the final such venue built on Broadway.
 Today, the building, which was designed by S. Charles Lee and opened in 1931, is considered a landmark.
-At this 21+ Valentine's Day screening, guests can sip complimentary champagne, dance in the ballroom and absorb the grandeur of 1930s Los Angeles.
-Tickets are $33.
-Doors open at 7 p.m., the film is scheduled for 9 p.m.

 2. A+D MUSEUM

 Located in the Downtown L.A.
 Arts District, the A+D Museum is a small institution dedicated to exploring the world of architecture and design.
-Their hours are limited - on Wednesdays its open from 2-6 p.m. - and it's worth a stop if you're planning on a Valentine's lunch date and stroll to explore the Arts District murals.
-Entry is $7, $5 for students and seniors.
+Their hours are limited - on Wednesdays its open from 2-6 p.m. - and it's worth a stop if you're planning on a Valentine's lunch date and stroll to explore the Arts District murals. $10 suggested donation for entry.

 3. CENTRAL LIBRARY TOURS

-Downtown's landmark Central Library is a massive art-filled building marked by architecture that points to both the city's past and present.
-The library offers free daily docent led tours.
-On Wednesdays, the tour starts at 12:30 p.m. and lasts about an hour.
+Downtown L.A.'s landmark Central Library is a massive art-filled building marked by architecture that points to both the city's past and present.
+The library offers free daily docent-led tours.
+On Thursdays, the tour starts at 12:30 p.m. and lasts about an hour.
 The library itself is open until 8 p.m. and there are guides for you to tour the library on your own.

-1. NTS WEDNESDAY NIGHTS - ACE HOTEL DTLA
+1. LOVE LOOKS LIKE FIRE - ACE HOTEL DTLA

 1. L.A.
 RIVER